Curvature Sets Over Persistence Diagrams: Vietoris-Rips principal persistence sets

 A consequence of the previous proposition is that $H_k(\vrcomp_{r}(X)) \simeq H_k(\crosspoly{k+1}) = \Fld$ for $r \in [\tb{X}, \td{X})$.
 It turns out that $n=2k+2$ is the minimum number of points that $X$ needs to have in order to produce persistent homology in dimension $k$, which is what we prove next.
 The proof is inspired by the use of the Mayer-Vietoris sequence to find $H_k(\Sphere{k})$ by splitting $\Sphere{k}$ into two hemispheres that intersect in an equator $\Sphere{k-1}$.
 Since the hemispheres are contractible, the Mayer-Vietoris sequence produces an isomorphism $H_k(\Sphere{k}) \simeq H_{k-1}(\Sphere{k-1})$.
 We emulate this by splitting $\vrcomp_r(X)$ into two halves which, under the right circumstances, are contractible and find the $k$-th persistent homology of $\vrcomp_*(X)$ in terms of the $(k-1)$-dimensional persistent homology of a subcomplex.\\ Two related results appear in \cite{random-cliques-kahle, extremal-betti-numbers, viral-evolution}.
-Case (\ref{case:n<2k+2}) in our Theorem \ref{thm:n=2k+2} is a consequence of Lemma 5.3 in \cite{random-cliques-kahle} and Proposition 5.4 in \cite{extremal-betti-numbers}, and the decomposition $\vr_r(X) = \vr_r(B_0) \cup \vr_r(B_1)$ (see the proof for the definition of $B_0$ and $B_1$) already appears as Proposition 2.2 in the appendix of \cite{viral-evolution}.
-The novelty in the next Theorem is the characterization of the persistent module $\PHvr_k(X)$ in terms of $\tb{X}$ and $\td{X}$.
+The first two references prove that a flag complex with non-trivial $H_k$ has at least $2k+2$ vertices (Lemma 5.3 in \cite{random-cliques-kahle} and Proposition 5.4 in \cite{extremal-betti-numbers}); case (\ref{case:n<2k+2}) in our Theorem \ref{thm:n=2k+2} is a consequence of this fact.
+The decomposition $\vr_r(X) = \vr_r(B_0) \cup \vr_r(B_1)$ (see the proof for the definition of $B_0$ and $B_1$) already appears as Proposition 2.2 in the appendix of \cite{viral-evolution}.
+The novelty in the next Theorem is the characterization of the persistence diagram $\dgm_k^\vr(X)$ in terms of $\tb{X}$ and $\td{X}$.